xmtp/xmtp-dot-org/docs/sdks/swift-quickstart.md

 sidebar_label: Swift SDK quickstart
 sidebar_position: 2
 toc_max_heading_level: 4
-description: "xmtp-ios provides a Swift implementation of an XMTP message API client for use with iOS apps."
+description: 'xmtp-ios provides a Swift implementation of an XMTP message API client for use with iOS apps.'
 ---

 # Quickstart for the Swift client SDK